 Abstract

 Understanding the unfolding challenges of climate change relies on climate models, many of which have large summer warm and dry biases over Northern Hemisphere continental mid-latitudes.
 This work, using the example of the model used in the updated version of the weather@home distributed climate model framework, shows the potential for improving climate model simulations through a multi-phased parameter refinement approach, particularly over northwestern United States (NWUS).
-Each phase consists of 1) creating a perturbed physics ensemble with the coupled global - regional atmospheric model, 2) building statistical emulators that estimate climate metrics as functions of parameter values, 3) and using the emulators to further refine the parameter space.
+Each phase consists of 1) creating a perturbed parameter ensemble with the coupled global - regional atmospheric model, 2) building statistical emulators that estimate climate metrics as functions of parameter values, 3) and using the emulators to further refine the parameter space.
 The refinement process includes sensitivity analyses to identify the most influential parameters for various model output metrics; results are then used to cull parameters with little influence.
 Three phases of this iterative process are carried out before the results are considered to be satisfactory; that is, a handful of parameter sets are identified that meet acceptable bias reduction criteria.
-Results not only indicate that 74% of the NWUS regional warm biases can be reduced by refining global atmospheric parameters that control convection and hydrometeor transport, and land surface parameters that affect plant photosynthesis, transpiration and evaporation, but also suggest that this iterative approach to perturbed physics has an important role to play in the evolution of physical parameterizations.
+Results not only indicate that 74% of the NWUS regional warm biases can be reduced by refining global atmospheric parameters that control convection and hydrometeor transport, and land surface parameters that affect plant photosynthesis, transpiration and evaporation, but also suggest that this iterative approach to perturbed parameters has an important role to play in the evolution of physical parameterizations.

 Introduction

 Boreal summer (June-July-August, JJA) warm and dry biases over North Hemisphere (NH) continental midlatitudes are common in many global and regional climate models (e.g., Boberg and Christensen, 2012; Mearns et al., 2012; Mueller and Seneviratne, 2014; Kotlarski et al., 2014; Cheruy et al., 2014; Merrifield and Xie, 2016), including very high resolution convection-permitting models (e.g. Liu et al., 2017).
 These biases can have non-negligible impacts on climate change studies, particularly where relationships are non-linear, such as is the case of surface latent heat flux as a function of water storage (e.g. Rupp et al., 2017).
-Biases in present-day climate model simulations cast doubt on the reliability of the future climate projections from those models.
+Biases in present-day climate model simulations reduce the reliability of the future climate projections from those models.
 As shown by Boberg and Christensen (2012), after applying a bias correction conditioned on temperature to account for model deficiencies, the Mediterranean summer temperature projections were reduced by up to 1°C. Cheruy et al. (2014) demonstrated that of the climate models contributing to the Coupled Model Intercomparison Project Phase5 (CMIP5), the models that simulate a higher‐than‐average warming overestimated the present climate net shortwave radiation which increased more than multi-model average in the future; those models also showed a higher‐than‐average reduction of evaporative faction in areas with soil moisture‐limited evaporation regimes.
 Both studies suggested that models with a larger warm bias in surface temperature tend to overestimate the projected warming.
 The implication of the warm bias goes beyond climate model simulations, as many impact modeling (e.g. hydrological, fire, crop modeling) studies (e.g. Brown et al., 2004; Fowler et al., 2007; Hawkins et al., 2013; Rosenzweig et al., 2014) use climate model simulation results as driving data.
 Recently, there have been coordinated research efforts (Morcrette et al., 2018; van Weverberg et al., 2018; Ma et al., 2018; Zhang et al., 2018) to better understand the causes of the near-surface atmospheric temperature biases through process level understanding and to identify the model deficiencies that generate the bias.
 These studies suggest that biases in the net shortwave and downward longwave fluxes as well as surface evaporative fraction are contributors to surface temperature bias.